Samkth123/KTH-md/Growth/Session 2/Live Session 2 - The growth process.md

 Usually patents are safe but if you have patent in europe you are not protected in USA, so its harder for smaller companies as they must apply for patents everywhere.

+After UK left EU: Furniture patents are longer in EU than UK, so many replica companies create nice furniture there as the patents that protect many furnitures are expired.

 DIfference betwen licensing and franchise: Franchise something acquired, but in licensing hello kity its often large company giving to smaller, but can also be small R&D pharmcacy that give patent to large company so can go both ways.

 ##### Acquisition